thedges/PS2LPIInspectionPhoto/README.md

 Simple demo LWC to show all photos related to a PSS Visit.
 Provides the following features:
 * Shows all photos attached to Inspection Assessment Indicator records
-* Can filter photos based on task names
+* Can filter photos based on task name or assessment result (typically Pass or Fail).
+Filter logic is AND'ing these.
 * Click on photo to get preview modal which allows to download photo
 * Click on task name to jump to Task record
 * Click on assessment name to jump to Inspection Assessment Indicator record